apatard/ansible-role-swap/README.md

     swap_file_state: present

+Enable setting the swappiness in sysconfig.

+    swap_file_sysctl: true

 If you wish to _remove_ your swapfile, and disable swap, set this to `absent`.
 Generally you'd probably want to set this to `present`.

     swap_file_create_command: "dd if=/dev/zero of={{ swap_file_path }} bs=1M count={{ swap_file_size_mb }}"